 I am an Assistant Professor in the School of Nursing and Health Studies at the University of Washington Bothell.
 At the UW, I hold graduate faculty status, am affiliated with the UW African Studies Program, and am an adjunct faculty member of the Department of Anthropology.
+At UW Bothell, I teach courses in global health, public health, and nursing.

 I completed my PhD in Sociomedical Sciences from the Mailman School of Public Health at Columbia University.
 My doctoral work was sponsored by generous grants from the National Science Foundation (Doctoral Dissertation Improvement Grant – Law and Social Sciences), the American Association of University Women (American Fellowship), the US Fulbright / IIE Program, and the National Institutes of Health (Gender, Sexuality and Health Training Grant).
 While at Columbia, I was a teaching fellow in the Undergraduate Writing Program and a research fellow in the Columbia Population Research Center.